zaval/biometric-auth-ktx/README.md

 - `subTitle: String`: The title which displays in the authentication dialog presented to the user.
 (Visible on Android only)
 - `cancelText: String`: Text for the Cancel button on the authentication dialog
 - `server: String`: The server string used by **BiometricAuthStorage** for storing secret values

+### rememberBiometricAuthHelper

+**rememberBiometricAuthStorage** is a composable function that provides an instance of the **BiometricAuthStorage**.
+This helper is used to access the encrypted key-value storage in a Kotlin Multiplatform project.

+#### Parameters

+- `title: String`: The title which displays in the authentication dialog presented to the user.
+- `subTitle: String`: The title which displays in the authentication dialog presented to the user.
+(Visible on Android only)
+- `cancelText: String`: Text for the Cancel button on the authentication dialog
+- `server: String`: The server string used by **BiometricAuthStorage** for storing secret values
+- `onFailure: (String) -> Unit`: A callback invoked when authentication fails, providing an error message.

 ### BiometricAuthHelper